 You count on your security cameras to be working day and night.
-When there is an issue, your building, office, or other faculty are not secured.
+When there is an issue, your building, office, or other faculty is not secured.
 It can be frustrating to diagnose video loss problems in your system.
 Here are a few reasons behind losing video in your security cameras.

 Do you need help with your current security cameras or want to install a new system in Austin, Texas?
 At TriStar Security Services, we can help you design and install the right system for your security needs!